Markdown has very little to do with python testing.

 * cheese

-These are some of the reasons I really loved the original markdown.pl script:
+These are some of the reasons I liked the original markdown.pl script:

 1. It is only one file.
 It’s just one perl script file.
 Nothing extra to install.
 No extra libraries needed.